 SavaPage is packaged with an internal database that offers you the opportunity to evaluate the product on a small scale right away.
-However, when promoting SavaPage to a production environment with multiple users, we strongly advise you to use PostgreSQL9 as external database server.
-See Chapter 19, Using an External Database [259].
+However, when promoting SavaPage to a production environment with multiple users, we strongly advise you to use PostgreSQL as external database server.
+See Chapter 19, Using an External Database [279].

-Using the internal database in situations with concurrent use will inevitably lead to locking, deadlock and out-of-memory errors, which can make the system totally unresponsive.
+Using the internal database in situations with concurrent use will inevitably lead to locking, deadlock and outof-memory errors, which can make the system totally unresponsive.
+See our notes on Database Locking.